OdColmen/Top-Down-Game/README.md

 # Top Down Game

-This is a game created for practicing different subjects:
+This test game was created for general practicing purposes:
-* Mainly development via the component pattern (Although there is minimal inheritance where it deemed fit: The three classes that handle the map loading and disabling inherit from MapLoader, so polymorphism can be applied on GameCommHub).
+* Mainly development via the component/composition pattern, going hand in hand with the SOLID principles.
+    - More specifically, the Single Responsibility Principle is applied by making each component/class responsible for a single game functionality.
+    - Additionally, the Interface Segregation Principle is applied from the component perspective; There isn't a general purpose component.
+Instead, each GameObject's functionality is defined by attaching several components/scripts.
+* The main pilars of OOP are also used; Inheritance, Polymorphism and Encapsulation, going hand in hand again with the SOLID principles
+	- Here, the Open Closed Principle is applied on the MapLoader and LogicalMapLoader abstract classes and all of the classes that inherit from them.
+	- Also, the Liskov Substitution Principle is used for map loading.
-* XML code documentation, in order to generate a doc, available on /Top Down Game 1/Docs/html/index.html.
+* I used XML code documentation as well, in order to generate a doc, available on /Top Down Game 1/Docs/html/index.html.
-* General GitHub version control practices.

 ## Game Features
 * The goal of the game is to collect every item on each map, avoiding the enemies.